General Eugene Phillips

 Brigadier General Eugene Phillips (left) received his general officer's flag from Major General Wendell J. Coates, Army Chief of Information, at Pentagon ceremony, June 1968.

-Eugene Phillips is a Franklin County native (born in Canon) whose family has resided in Georgia since 1799.
+Eugene Phillips was a Franklin County native (born in Canon) whose family has resided in Georgia since 1799.
 His great-great-great grandfather was a soldier in the American Revolution, and both of his great-grandfathers were soldiers in the Confederate Army.

 Phillips attended many Army schools, including the Cavalry School, Armor School, Command and General Staff College and the National War College.
 He served in numerous assignments around the world, having been stationed or traveled in 30 countries.
 Retired in 1977 as a brigadier general, he was a partner in a Washington, D.C. public relations counseling firm before returning home to Georgia in 1984.
 He has served frequently as a consultant to U.S. government agencies.

-He is a member of the Army and Navy Club (Washington, D.C.); Sigma Delta Chi, the Society of Professional Journalists (Life Member); Public Relations Society of America (Accredited Member); American Legion; Veterans of Foreign Wars; Retired Officers Association; Rotary Club; and Zidon Baptist Church.
+He was a member of the Army and Navy Club (Washington, D.C.); Sigma Delta Chi, the Society of Professional Journalists (Life Member); Public Relations Society of America (Accredited Member); American Legion; Veterans of Foreign Wars; Retired Officers Association; Rotary Club; and Zidon Baptist Church.
 He is also a member of Sons of Confederate Veterans.

 Married to the former Nadine Barnts of Springfield, Missouri, he is the father of Thomas E.B.
 Phillips, who is a 1978 graduate of the University of Georgia (ABJ), and M.A.
 1980.